SFTtech/nyan/doc/nyan.md

 * You can apply patches to any object at any time

+### Database subtrees

+Problem: Different Players have different states of the same nyan tree.

+Solution: Create another hierarchy of state trees.

+A nyan database can have a parent database.

+The child database then stores the state for the player, the parent the global state.

+What does that mean?

+* One can create a sub-database of the main database
+* If a patch is applied in that subdatabase, the main one remains unchanged and just queries to the subdatabase will yield an updated result
+* Internally, this works as follows:
+  * Query the subdatabase for a patch object
+    * If it is known in the subdatabase, return it
+    * Else return it from the parent database
+  * When that patch is applied to a subdatabase, the subdatabase tries to
+    * Find the target object in its store or otherwise get it from the parent database.
+If it doesn't have it either, query the next parent until the root was reached.
+    * If it was not found in in the subdatabase, create an object with the target object name in the subdatabase which inherits from the object in the parent database.
+This is repeated until the direct parent database has a object of the correct name.
+    * Apply the patch to the object in the subdatabase.

+If objects are queried in subdatabases and not found, the query is redirected to their parent database and no child object is created in the subdatabase.

+If they were found, the value is determined via the inheritance tree normally.

+This approach reuses the value generation for same-named objects in different databases.
+If the team gets a database with the main db as parent and each player gets a database with the matching team db as parent, team boni and player specific updates can be handled in an "easy" way.

+### API

+Create a `NyanDatabase` and feed `.nyan` files into it.
+Query for `NyanObjects` and apply `NyanObjects` as patch.
+Query a `NyanObject` for member values.

 ## nyanc - the nyan compiler

 **nyanc** can compile a .nyan file to a .h and .cpp file, this just creates